aimms/function-reference/predefined-identifiers/language-related-identifiers/alldatasourceproperties.rst

 ----------

-    The set :aimms:set:`AllDataSourceProperties` contains all datasource properties, which can be queried using the function ``GetDataSourceProperty``.
+    The set :aimms:set:`AllDataSourceProperties` contains all datasource properties, which can be queried using the function :aimms:func:`GetDataSourceProperty`.
 They
     are:

     -  ``SQL_DATA_SOURCE_NAME`` : The name of the datasource.